dlr-eoc/prosEO/processing-engine/k8s-deploy/README.md

 # In cluster directory
 $ ansible -i hosts -m ping all
 ```
+If the connection cannot be established at the first attempt, check the `group_vars/no_floating.yml` file (e. g. correct
+bastion host IP?) and establish a tunneled connection manually first.

 We need to run some configuration on all the nodes first.
 This is a little
 specific to the operating system you're running on.